haryoa/stif-indonesia/README.md

 We use the RELEASE 4.0 Ubuntu 17.04+ version which only works on the specified OS.

-If you use other moses, please change the `scripts/download_moses.sh`
+If you use a different Moses, please change the `scripts/download_moses.sh`

 ```bash
 curl http://www.statmt.org/moses/RELEASE-4.0/binaries/ubuntu-17.04.tgz -o moses.tgz